-The Board of Directors consists of eleven directors.
-There are 6 vacancies to be filled.
-Mike O'Reilly, Michael McKeown and John Doolan retire from the Board of Directors and do not offer themselves for re-election.
-John Coughlan, Adrian Ahern & Mary Feeney offer themselves for re-election to the Board.
-Brian King, Sean Madden & David Gallagher are putting their names forward for election to the Board of Directors.
+The Board of Directors consists of eleven directors, now reducing to nine.
+There are 3 vacancies to be filled.
+Mary Feeney and David Gallagher retire from the Board of Directors and do not offer themselves for re-election.
+Seamus Kelly, Marian Brady and Patricia Tierney offer themselves for re-election to the Board.